Student Enrollment and Withdrawal Policy

 Repetition of a Course

-Only one credit is earned if course is repeated.
+Only one credit is earned if the course is repeated.
 In Grade 11 and 12, an "R" appears on the student's OST for the course with the lower mark.

-Out of province students or transfers from non-inspected private schools may be granted equivalent credits upon the Principal's evaluation of the student's previous learning.
+Out-of-province students or transfers from non-inspected private schools may be granted equivalent credits upon the Principal's evaluation of the student's previous learning.

 - "Equivalent Credits" are entered in the "Course Title" column.